MrKomodoDragon/MrKomodoDragon/README.md

 I like manipulating images and writing code related to it, and just making random langs (im bad at it.)

+Currently I'm working on sequoia, a general purpose language made so I can learn langdev.

 # Visitors